js13kGames/blog/server-category-with-webrtc/content.md

 authors:
 	- @aurium
 tags:
-	- webrtc
+	- WebRTC
-	- server
+	- Server
-	- github
+	- GitHub
-	- stun
+	- STUN
-	- google
+	- Google
-	- p2p
+	- P2P
-	- nat
+	- NAT
-	- multiplayer
+	- Multiplayer
-	- mmo
+	- MMO
-	- datachannel
+	- DataChannel
-	- turn
+	- TURN
 summary: Ok, WebRTC is not a “✨new thing™✨” in 2020, however, it was never possible to make a WebRTC-powered game in the js13kGames competition up until now.
 ---